Power Levels

 Deckbuilding Considerations

 A deck will always get checked towards the least amount of changes that need to happen, should your deck not fit into a power level as-is.
 Comments left by the team in regards to your deck check will always be made towards the easiest build path.
-If your deck is 99% in line with our power level structure but has a card we won’t allow at that power level — A decently built Mid Power deck with a Mana Crypt, for example — the correct action to take here is to cut the Mana Crypt and replace it with something less potent.
+If your deck is 99% in line with our power level structure but has a card we won’t allow at that power level — A decently built Mid Power deck with a Gaea’s Cradle, for example — the correct action to take here is to cut the Gaea’s Cradle and replace it with something less potent.
 This doesn’t mean the deck should be ‘High Power with changes’, it makes it a Mid Power deck requiring a singular card swap.

 Power Levels FAQ